utpalsavliya/Tushar-jain/README.md

 - __'/' '*'__ - Multiplication and division.
 - __'+' '-'__ - Addition and Substraction.

+> Note - we are checking __'S.empty()'__ condition at every stage when we are making changes in Stack as S.top() is unexpected behaviour when stack is empty
 > Note - The program currently doesn't support space between characters, and will end the input on first occurence of any space character.

 ## TestCases.md